Parrots are often seen as affordable pets but there are upfront and ongoing costs new owners tend to overlook.

 How much does a parrot cage cost?

-Prices on the Northern Parrots website range from basic, small cages for canaries at about £36.99 to large top opening parrot cages suitable for larger parrots costing around £439.00.
+Prices on the Northern Parrots website range from basic, small cages for canaries at about £39.99 to large top opening parrot cages suitable for larger parrots costing around £439.00.
 Prices vary depending on the size and design of the cage.

 The cage is likely to be your biggest upfront cost with costs widely varying depending on the type you choose.
 Some sellers may include a cage with the bird they are selling but do make sure it is appropriate for your home and the size of the Parrot.

 The cage you need will depend on the size of your bird and some models come with perches either side of the bars, which creates a nicer environment for Parrots, and wheels so they can be conveniently moved around your home.

 How much do parrot stands, perches and toys cost?

-Play stands, perches and toys tend to be about £5 to £20 each, so you could be looking at an initial cost of £30 to £50 for all items to keep your bird happy and entertained.
+So you could be looking at a cost of around £46 for stands, perches and toys.
 Northern Parrots sell a variety of toys, perches and stands.

 How much does parrot food cost?